nervosnetwork/rfcs/rfcs/0022-transaction-structure/0022-transaction-structure.md

 # CKB Transaction Structure

-In this article, let's delve into an essential data structure in CKB, the transaction.
+This RFC is about an essential data structure in CKB, the transaction.
+CKB is under active development.

-This article has two parts.
-The first part covers the core transaction features, and the second part introduces some extensions.

-CKB is under active development, I'll update the article when the transaction structure changes in future releases.
 At the time of writing, the corresponding CKB version is v0.25.0.

+The document contains two parts.
+The first one covers the core transaction features, and the second one introduces some extensions.

 ![](transaction-overview.png)

 The diagram above is an overview of the transaction structure.
-Instead of explaining field by field, I'll introduce various features which the CKB transaction provides and how the fields play their roles in these features.
+Instead of explaining field by field, the following paragraphs introduce various features which the CKB transaction provides and how the fields play their roles in these features.

 ## Part I: Core Features